jtoxification/md2png/README.md

 10. 2023-01-07c- Added some basic test cases.
 Keep in mind, the conversion part of this tool only really works for the Progress Tracker at this time, but I'm almost done creating a true generic mode.

-11. 2023-01-09 - Fixed a lot of jenkiness in how the new legend is printed, and resolved some longstanding bugs.
+11. 2023-01-09a - Fixed a lot of jenkiness in how the new legend is printed, and resolved some longstanding bugs.
 There's still a lot to fix.

+12. 2023-01-09b - Removed some dead code, aligned input & output.